“Farscape”: The Complete Skip It/Watch It Guide

 “The Peacekeeper Wars”: Must see.
 If you’ve made it this far, you’re going to want to watch “PK Wars.”
 And fortunately, it’s a super satisfying conclusion to the series.
 It’s big, and bold, and beautiful, and the end is intensely nail-biting.
 There are a few mis-steps in character beats (the series was filmed more than a year after cancellation), and one loss that will just have you howling, but mostly, it’s everything wonderful about the series, ramped up and glossy.
 It’s not a Fifth Season, but it’s satisfying and funny and features excellent Aeryn Sun.
 And, as my reviews may have suggested, that is my primary concern.

-Posted on April 3, 2012, in Skip It/Watch It Guide, TV and tagged ben browder, claudia black, farscape, muppets, sci-fi channel, skip it/watch it guide, space battles are rad.
+Posted on April 3, 2012, in No Spoilers, Skip It/Watch It Guide, TV and tagged ben browder, claudia black, farscape, muppets, sci-fi channel, skip it/watch it guide, space battles are rad.
 Bookmark the permalink.
 20 Comments.